ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/188607)

-Abstract: Large language models (LLMs) like GPT-4 can convert natural-language descriptions into computer code, making them a promising interface for end-user programming.
+Abstract: Large language models (LLMs) like GPT-4 can convert natural-language descriptions of a task into computer code, making them a promising interface for end-user programming.
 We undertake a systematic analysis of how people with and without programming experience describe information-processing tasks (IPTs) in natural language, focusing on the characteristics of successful communication.
 Across two online between-subjects studies, we paired crowdworkers either with one another or with an LLM, asking senders (always humans) to communicate IPTs in natural language to their receiver (either a human or LLM).
 Both senders and receivers tried to answer test cases, the latter based on their sender's description.
 While participants with programming experience tended to communicate IPTs more successfully than non-programmers, this advantage was not overwhelming.
 Furthermore, a user interface that solicited example test cases from senders often, but not always, improved IPT communication.
-Allowing receivers to interactively request clarification, though, was typically less successful at improving IPT communication.
+Allowing receivers to request clarification, though, was less successful at improving communication.

 ### InstructPipe: Generating Visual Blocks Pipelines with Human Instructions and LLMs
+HONORABLE_MENTION

 Authors: Zhongyi Zhou, Jing Jin, Vrushank Phadnis, Xiuxiu Yuan, Jun Jiang, Xun Qian, Kristen Wright, Mark Sherwood, Jason Mayes, Jingtao Zhou, Yiyi Huang, Zheng Xu, Yinda Zhang, Johnny Lee, Alex Olwal, David Kim, Ram Iyengar, Na Li, Ruofei Du

 [Link](https://programs.sigchi.org/chi/2025/program/content/189111)